Good Vibrations? A Qualitative Study of Co-Creation, Communication, Flow, and Trust in Vibe Coding: Findings

 \textbf{RQ4--\code{Pain Points}:} What are the \textit{challenges} and \textit{risks} associated with vibe coding?
 As shown in Figure~\ref{fig:painpoints}, we identify 13 vibe coding pain points experienced by vibe coders.
 These pain points include challenges with accurately specifying intent, incomplete solutions from models, and dissatisfaction with the large amount of code review.
 We also identify several risks that may result from vibe coding.
 These risks can affect vibe coded software, vibe coding developers, or even society at large.

 \textbf{RQ5--\code{Best Practice}:} What \textit{best practices} are emerging to handle these challenges?
-Figure~\ref{fig:painpoints} overviews the large number of vibe coding best practices that are emerging.
-Many of these best practices help support the conditions necessary for flow.
+Figure~\ref{fig:painpoints} overviews the many vibe coding best practices that are emerging to address the pain points in vibe coding.
+Notably, many of these best practices help support and set up the conditions that are necessary for flow (as shown in Figure~\ref{fig:painpoints}).